-- The average length of article is one author’s sheet (40 000 characters including spaces).
+- The average length of article is one author’s sheet (40 000 characters including spaces in Hungarian or 8000 words in English).
 Please keep in mind that due to space limits only slight exceedings are allowed.

 - Contributors are asked to submit an abstract of maximum 250 words.

 - At the end of the article please include your name, rank, position and institutition.